Response theory for nonequilibrium steady-states of open quantum systems: Response theory within the LGKS framework

 Figure~\ref{fig:qubitsresponse}b) illustrates the steady-state heat currents with and without the perturbation at low temperatures and as function of the temperature difference between the two baths.
 The black dashed line corresponds to the heat flow of the unperturbed system $\mathcal{J}_0^a$.
-The red and blue lines indicate the heat flow subject to perturbation calculated when $ \nu^{(1)} \ll \gamma$ and $ \nu^{(1)} \gg \gamma$, respectively.
+The red and blue lines indicate the heat flow subject to perturbation calculated when $ \nu^{(1)} \ll \tau^{-1}$ and $ \nu^{(1)} \gg \tau^{-1}$, respectively.
 Note that according to Eq.~(\ref{eq:J_global_TLS}) we have $\nu^{(1)}=4 \delta\Omega/\hbar$.
 When first order corrections to the Bohr frequencies are accounted for, we observe a significant amplification of the steady-state heat current (blue line).
 Whereas, standard response theory predicts only very small changes to the heat flow.

-An informative comparison between the limit is obtained by plotting the response of the heat current at steady-state as a function of the average temperature $\bar{T}$ Fig.~\ref{fig:qubitsresponse}c).
+An informative comparison between the limits is obtained by plotting the response of the heat current at steady-state as a function of the average temperature $\bar{T}$ Fig.~\ref{fig:qubitsresponse}c).
 The red line corresponds to the first-order correction $ \delta \mathcal{J}_1^a$, and the blue to the difference between the new and old steady-state heat flow, $\mathcal{J}^a- \mathcal{J}_0^a$, of Eqs.~(\ref{eq:J0_TLS}) and (\ref{eq:J_global_TLS}).
 At low temperatures, the behavior of the heat current response in the two limits is substantially different.
 This clearly indicates that the perturbation has a significant effect on the dissipation caused by the coupling to the baths.
 While in both cases the perturbation is considered small with respect to the system Hamiltonian, its relation to the relaxation rate results in a different response behavior.
-In the high temperature limit, the correction to the Bohr frequencies becomes negligible and the heat current response in the two limits coincide.
+In the high temperature limit, the correction to the Bohr frequencies becomes negligible, the heat current responses in the two limits coincide and vanish asymptotically, and the relaxation rate increases with the temperature.